charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 - displaying images

 We use our desktop computer with a graphics card to generate images on the fly or through a scheduled job.
 We both created different versions of the workflow.
-You can check out Jimmy’s version at [github.com/charnley/eink-art-gallery](https://github.com/charnley/eink-art-gallery) and Peter’s at [github.com/pgericson/eink-hub](https://github.com/pgericson/eink-hub).
+You can check out Jimmy’s version at [github.com/charnley/eink-art-gallery](https://github.com/charnley/eink-art-gallery).

 ```mermaid